qoolixiloop/qool-tmux-loop/README.md

   * but you prefer to have your open files organized
 * because you code in several computer languages
   * but you prefer one single development environment (use vim)
-* because you want to start a pairprogram session
+* because you want to start a pairprogramming session
   * but have no idea on how to do that